IgniteUI/help-topics/topics/02_Controls/igPieChart/00_igPieChart_Overview.md

 ![](images/igPieChart_Overview_2.png)

-Legends are implemented with a separate control from the Ignite UI library called `igChartLegend`™ and require a separate div element on the page.
+Legends are implemented with a separate control from the %%ProductName%% library called `igChartLegend`™ and require a separate div element on the page.
 This div element is referred in the pie chart and displays a label for each data item specified by the `labelMemberPath` option.
 The `igChartLegend` is a very simple control covered in the topic referred below.

 By default, the pie chart legend option is null and no legend is rendered.